tayganr/purviewlab/modules/module07.md

     >
     > **Sensitivity labels** state how sensitive data is in your organization.
 For example, data contained within a particular asset might be `highly confidential`. **Classifications** on the other hand indicate the type of data values (e.g. Driver's License Number, Email Address, SWIFT Code, etc)
     >
-    > Azure Purview's ability to apply sensitivity labels is due to the close integration with **Microsoft Information Protection** offered in Microsoft 365.
-Note: You must turn on Information Protection for Azure Purview in the Microsoft 365 compliance center.
-For more information, check out how to [Labeling in Azure Purview](https://docs.microsoft.com/en-us/azure/purview/create-sensitivity-label).
+    > Microsoft Purview's ability to apply sensitivity labels is due to the close integration with **Microsoft Information Protection** offered in Microsoft 365.
+Note: You must turn on Information Protection for Microsoft Purview in the Microsoft 365 compliance center.
+For more information, check out how to [Labeling in Microsoft Purview](https://docs.microsoft.com/en-us/azure/purview/create-sensitivity-label).

     ![Sensitivity Labels Insights](../images/module07/07.20-labels-insights.png)